-Because the actual resolution of the modes available is less than the 1280 by 1024 system used, screen pixels are more than one unit square.
+Because the actual resolution of most of the modes available is less than the 1280 by 1024 system, screen pixels are more than one unit square.
 For example, in the 640 by 256 pixel mode 0, a pixel is 2 units wide (1280/640) by 4 units high (1024/256).
-However, because the same co-ordinates are used in every mode, a line drawn between, say, (100,100) and (768,564) will appear approximately the
+However, because the same coordinates are used in every mode, a line drawn between, say, (100,100) and (768,564) will appear approximately the same.
+The only difference between the modes will be the apparent 'chunkiness' of the line, due to the different pixel sizes.

-In some modes, the number of horizontal pixels is not a factor of 1280, or the number of vertical pixels is not a factor of 1024.
-Where such a mode has 25 text lines, there are 250 vertical pixels and the screen is 1000 units high.
+In most modes, the number of horizontal pixels is not a factor of 1280, and the number of vertical pixels is not a factor of 1024.
+Where such a mode has 25 text lines, there are 200 vertical pixels and the screen is 1000 units high.
 In the cases where there are 132 characters across, the vertical resolution is 1056 pixels.
 However, each pixel is still two units wide, so the screen is 2112 units wide.
 There are approximately 180 units per inch on most screens.

-The point command The simplest type of object you can plot on the screen is a single pixel, or point.
-To plot a point, you use the statement POINT followed by the x and y co-ordinates of the pixel you want plotted.
+The point command

+The simplest type of object you can plot on the screen is a single pixel, or point.
+To plot a point, you use the statement POINT followed by the x and y coordinates of the pixel you want plotted.
 For example: